Best Things To Do In Athens Greece

 Why go?

 At the top, you’ll find one of the city’s most impressive views.
-It’s also home to a pretty whitewashed church called St. George, cafés and the gourmet Greek restaurant Orizontes, with arguably the most beautiful terraces in the capital.
+It’s also home to a pretty whitewashed church called St. George, cafés, and the gourmet Greek restaurant Orizontes, which arguably has the most beautiful terraces in the capital.
 In the summer, concerts are held at Lycabettus Amphitheater, built on another site on the hill.

 Varvakios Agora

 The indoor and outdoor food markets of the Monastiraki district are a feast for the senses.
-From the early hours of the morning, Greek vendors bark the best deals for selling fresh meat, fish, fruit, spices and produce from across the country.
+From the early morning hours, Greek vendors bark the best deals for selling fresh meat, fish, fruit, spices, and produce from across the country.

 Why go?

-Travelers and locals alike have a unique atmosphere as they traverse narrow aisles lined with hanging carcasses of meat, stalls selling Greek delicacies, and fresh seafood chilled in lively displays. .
+Travelers and locals alike have a unique atmosphere as they traverse narrow aisles lined with hanging meat carcasses, stalls selling Greek delicacies, and fresh seafood chilled in lively displays.

 The National Museum of Contemporary Art in Athens

 This room is full of art that people are talking about.
 Expect exhibitions by Greek and international artists in all media, from painting to video to experimental architecture.
-The museum’s massive house has its own fascinating history.
-It’s actually a former brewery, and the Greek beer His Fix was once brewed here.
+The museum’s massive house has a fascinating history.
+It’s a former brewery, and the Greek beer His Fix was once brewed here.

 The National Gardens